ashishg656/wingify-sample/README.md

 Uses Twitter Outh1 for user login to make API calls.

+Tweets which are created more that one minute before,show time properly formatted as 5 minutes ago, 2 days ago etc. Posts created less than one minute ago are showing complete date as Date class toString method.

 Shows a basic list of tweets, which are fetched 20 at a time (lazy loading).The amount 20 can be changed from the application code.

 Limitations -